Why Stock Picking Matters More in 2026 Than Any Year Since 2019

 When dispersion is this high, professional research isn’t a luxury—it’s an edge.

-Services like Stock Advisor have teams dedicated to identifying exactly these kinds of rotation opportunities.
-They’re not just looking at what worked last year.
-They’re analyzing where the market is headed and positioning accordingly.
+Services like Stock Advisor (883.8% total return over 24 years, 42 ten-baggers, 182 doublers, 65% win rate) and Alpha Picks (299.6% total return, 73% win rate) have teams dedicated to identifying exactly these kinds of rotation opportunities — including the intra-sector splits that index funds miss entirely.
+They are not just looking at what worked last year.
+They are analyzing where the market is headed and positioning accordingly.

-For investors who want to capture the 109% winners rather than the -23% losers, having access to professional research and recommendations can make the difference between outperforming and underperforming.
+For investors who want to capture the +155% winners rather than the -41% losers—especially when both are “technology” stocks—having access to professional research and recommendations can make the difference between outperforming and underperforming.

 This is a stock picker’s market.
 The only question is whether you’re doing the picking yourself or leveraging the expertise of those who do it full-time.